November 2021 | Version 1.2

 6.6.
 Inspection period.
 The buyer has 48 hours from the time of delivery to inspect the goods shipped by the seller.
 If the buyer does not respond within 48 hours, we will assume that you have accepted the goods and we will make payment to the seller.

 6.7.
 Payout to sellers.
 We will pay the seller the purchase price of the goods, minus any fee that is due to us, within two working days of the buyer accepting the goods.
+In order to receive payment from Bike Hub the seller must have a South African bank account.

 6.8.
 Transaction protection.
 We will offer both a buyer and seller protection only where you complete the entire transaction through the Bike Hub Pay service.